scds/rdm-best-practices/topics/3-security-and-storage.md

 ## Key Points / Summary

-- Data security can prevent unwanted data access and loss.
+- Data security and backups can prevent unwanted data access and loss.
-- You should have 3 copies of your data, 2 of which should be easily accessible, and 1 should be stored in another location.
+- You should have 3 copies of your data, 2 of which should be easily accessible on different systems, and 1 should be stored in an off-site location.
+- The Research Data Storage Finder Tool helps you find McMaster-approved storage providers based on size, collaboration, and risk level.
+- Encrypt sensitive data.
+- Enable Multi-Factor Authentication on all platforms and use a password manager.

 ## Additional Resources
 - [Research Data Storage Finder Tool](https://rdm.mcmaster.ca/finder)